wlads/reefpoints/_posts/2013-05-10-design-patterns-template-pattern.md

 *hook methods* to be overridden by our *subclasses*.
 Of course, this particular design pattern does not solve every conceivable problem, but helps keep our code clean by the use of inheritance.

+Next we'll be discussing the *Strategy* method pattern.
+Stay tuned!